 The START program comprises three consecutive phases in Germany and Greece:

-Phase I: Capacity Building
+Phase I: Capacity building in Germany

 September - November

-Phase II: Project Implementation
+Phase II: Project implementation in Greece

 December - May

-Phase III: Scaling
+Phase III: Scaling the projects in Greece

 September - onwards